RhysFenwick/Coolies-Terminal/README.md

 - Multi-word items for inspect/take
 - Sanitising input based on input_array length
 - Neatening login barrier logic
-- Simplify help script
 - Limit unnecessary text refreshing
-- Make function to both alter energy and call refreshEnergy()
-- Make a Consume() function and associated command
+- Make a Consume() function and associated command?

 ## To know
 - Room coords are column then row (x,y) 0-indexed, starting from the top left.